I tried this mum's clever hack to save 25% on cheese and it works

 A photo posted by on

-Gemma Bird, aka @Moneymumofficial, shared an example in a recent Instagram reel.
-In her local Tesco supermarket, a 250g bag of grated extra mature cheddar costs £2.65, while a 400g block of the same cheese costs £3.20.
+While in her local Tesco supermarket, Gemma Bird, aka @Moneymumofficial shared that a 250g bag of grated extra mature cheddar costs £2.65, while a 400g block of the same cheese costs £3.20.

 So on the face of it, you might opt for the bag of grated cheese because it’s cheaper and super convenient (even though you actually get less).